fastrgv/RufasSok/README.md

 	rufasok sokfilepath maxlevels startlevel

-where rufasok can be rufasok_gnu, rufasok_osx or rufasok.exe.
+where rufasok can be rufasok_gnu, rufasok_osx or rufasok.bat.

 For example on linux you could type